1. Rocket League Rules and Format

 - You must have an active Rocket League ID in good standing and add it to your profile.

 1.2.
-Team and Player NamesESL reserves the right to edit Nicknames and/or URL aliases.
-Team or player names that are too similar to that of another team or player are subject to be changed by ESL.
+Player NamesESL reserves the right to edit Nicknames and/or URL aliases.
+Player names that are too similar to that of another player are subject to be changed by ESL.
 For more information on team and player names, please refer to the ESL Global Ruleset section 3.1.2.

-“Nicknames, Team Names, and URL Aliases.”
-If a team name has been wrongly seized, please file a support ticket with proof of ownership of the name.
+“Nicknames and URL Aliases.”
+If a player name has been wrongly seized, please file a support ticket with proof of ownership of the name.

-Only registered team members are allowed to play for a team.
-Playing in any matches with a ringer is prohibited.
-(See “Ringing/Faking” in the ESL Global Rules) Players and teams must compete under their officially registered Rocket League team names and Nicknames during all official matches.
+Players must compete under their officially registered Rocket League team names and Nicknames during all official matches.

-The roster must consist of 2/3 players from the list of eligible countries, specified on each cup page.
-The 3rd player can be from any country.
+The player must be from the list of eligible countries, specified on each cup page.

 1.4.
-Game versionAll players must install the newest version of the game in order to participate in ESL tournaments.
+Game versionAll players must install the newest version of the game in order to participate in ESL ladder matches.
 Updates must be installed before the tournament starts, so delays will be at a minimum.

 1.5.
 Technical IssuesTeams are responsible for their own technical issues (hardware/internet).
 Matches will not be rescheduled because of technical issues and matches will be played nevertheless.
 If the maximum pause time is exceeded, the game goes on, even if the issue is not solved yet.

 1.6.
-DisqualificationTo keep tournaments as efficient as possible, ESL reserves the right to disqualify teams.
-This will only be done in cases where a team purposefully stalls or attempts to block another team.
+DisqualificationTo keep matches as efficient as possible, ESL reserves the right to disqualify players.
+This will only be done in cases where a player purposefully stalls or attempts to block another player.

-In some scenarios both teams may be affected.
-Any team found to be using a known exploit will forfeit their game upon the first occurrence of the exploit.
-If the team is found to use another known exploit for a second time and it is determined to have been done on purpose they will be removed from the event and barred from any future events.
+In some scenarios both players may be affected.
+Any player found to be using a known exploit will forfeit their game upon the first occurrence of the exploit.
+If the player is found to use another known exploit for a second time and it is determined to have been done on purpose they will be removed from the event and barred from any future events.

-Betting during any ESL event (by a player, team, or on behalf of anyone associated with the team) is off limits.
+Betting during any ESL event is off limits.
 Those partaking will be disqualified from the event in question and will receive a minimum of 6 months ban.

 The intentional use of any bugs, cheats, glitches, or errors in the game is strictly forbidden and will be penalized.